Now Reading

 french recipe pain au chocolat

-Pain au chocolat, literally “chocolate bread,” is one of the best-known French pastries.
-It’s a type of viennoiserie sweet pastry consisting of a cuboid-shaped piece of yeast-leavened laminated dough with two pieces of dark chocolate in the center.
-The pain au chocolat is made of the same layered dough as a croissant.
+Pain au chocolat, which literally means “chocolate bread,” is one of the most iconic French pastries.
+It’s a type of viennoiserie, made with a piece of laminated, yeast-leavened dough that’s shaped into a neat rectangle and filled with two bars of dark chocolate.
+Fun fact: the dough used to make pain au chocolat is the same as the one used for croissants.

-Both croissants and pains au chocolat are relatively modern inventions.
-Indeed, these types of pastries, called “viennoiseries” in French, were introduced in the early 19th century, when August Zang, an Austrian officer, and Ernest Schwarzer, an Austrian aristocrat, founded a Viennese bakery in Paris located at 92, rue de Richelieu.
-Originally, croissants and pains au chocolat were made from a brioche base but later evolved to incorporate a buttery, flaky dough (pâte feuilletée).
+While croissants and pains au chocolat are now seen as classics, they’re actually relatively modern inventions.
+These pastries, known as “viennoiseries” in French, were introduced in the early 19th century by August Zang, an Austrian officer, and Ernest Schwarzer, an Austrian aristocrat, who opened a Viennese bakery in Paris on Rue de Richelieu.
+Originally, both croissants and pains au chocolat were made from a brioche base, but they evolved over time to use the buttery, flaky dough (pâte feuilletée) we know and love today.

 Pain au Chocolat or Chocolatine?